 The procedure for satisfying the requirements for the Ph.D. degree in Mechanical Engineering at UCR consists of four principal parts:

-- Successful completion of an approved program of course work below - 2.
-Passing a written and oral preliminary examination - Successful oral defense of a written dissertation proposal - 4.
-Defense and approval of the dissertation es should be documented after consultation with the Ph.D. advisor and Ph.D.
-Examination Committee.
+- 1. Successful completion of an approved program of course work below - Passing a written and oral preliminary examination - 3.
+Successful oral defense of a written dissertation proposal - 4.
+Defense and approval of the dissertation

 Course Work